You Said, We Did

 There are many good guidelines on effective internal communications, but we found this IT communications guideline by Sari Ihana to be really great.

 1. Choose the right channel.
 Use email only if you must.
-Send only those messages by email, that require action from the end users.
+Send only those messages by email that require action from the end users.
 Sure, there will be those techy people, who want to discuss IT stuff, but most of us just want to get things done and move on with our work.
-You can move the discussion from email to company's internal social media or discussion forum.
+You can move the discussion from email to the company's internal social media or discussion forum.
 We tested this.
 It works.

 2. Keep it short and get straight to the point.
 As much as it tempts you to shout your success in that IT project to the whole world - don’t.
 Nobody cares unless they work on that same project with you.
-You can always get your team glorified in the IT social media or discussion forum that you just established.
+You can always glorify your team in the IT social media or discussion forum you just established.
 The end users only need to know: What, when, why, and what is required from them.
 If possible, the why should be something that benefits them.